 Roof maintenance tips for your home

-Every second of every day, your roof is put to the test.
-Sunlight can cause shingles to curl and crack, and a stuffy, overheated attic can make them age faster.
-To keep air flowing in your attic, have baffles installed to prevent the insulation from blocking the soffit vents.
+Your roof is put to the test daily.
+Sunlight can cause shingles to curl and crack, and even your attic plays a role in your shingles longevity.
 Rain and hail can also cause damage to shingles — and hurricane-force winds can tear them away and even blow off the underlying decking.
 Over time, even a small roof leak can lead to expensive repairs.
 Why not stop damage before it starts?
-Learn how to recognize the first signs of a problem, and take steps to make your roof stronger.

 Roof damage — signs to look for